GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/3_features.typ

 <sec:simulator:simulator:features:dynamic_scenarios>

 The regular `step()` method of the simulator, presented in
-@sec:simulator:simulator:components:sim_process allows to update the simulator and to generate new received signals.
+@sec:simulator:simulator:components allows to update the simulator and to generate new received signals.
 At each call of this function, each audio source reloads an entirely new signal and the simulation is performed subsequently.
 Regular speech sources, when asked to refresh their signal, draw a distinct sample from the clean speech corpus and outputs the corresponding signal.
 The latter usually consists in a full sentence pronounced by a speaker and lasts several seconds.